 To simplify therapy, SLE should be classified as mild (eg, fever, arthritis, pleurisy, pericarditis, headache, rash) or severe (eg, hemolytic anemia, thrombocytopenic purpura, massive pleural and pericardial involvement, significant renal damage, acute vasculitis of the extremities or GI tract, florid CNS involvement).

 Mild or remittent disease:

 Little or no therapy may be needed.
 Arthralgias are usually controlled with NSAIDs.
 Antimalarials help, particularly when joint and skin manifestations are prominent.
 Hydroxychloroquine 200 mg po once/day or bid reduces the frequency of SLE flares.
 Alternatives include chloroquine 250 mg po once/day and quinacrine 50 to 100 mg po once/day.
-Hydroxychloroquine can rarely cause retinal toxicity.
+Hydroxychloroquine can rarely cause retinal and skeletal or cardiac muscle toxicity.
 The eyes should be examined at 12-mo intervals.

 |Protocol for Chemotherapy With Cyclophosphamide and IV Mesna

 Use constant supervision regarding tolerance throughout entire procedure.